-For the DC pension arrangement, the Group pays contributions into separate funds on behalf of the employee and has no further obligations to employees.
+For the DC pension arrangement, the company pays contributions into separate funds on behalf of the employee and has no further obligations to employees.
 The risks associated with this type of plan are assumed by the member.

-MyPension, the Group's DC arrangement, was established on 1 February 2019 under Master Trust.
-Under the standard contribution structure, the Group double matches member contributions to MyPension up to a maximum member contribution of 6%.
+MyPension, the company's DC arrangement, was established on 1 February 2019 under Master Trust and recieved a bulk transfer from National Grid's YouPlan in August 2019.
+Under the standard contribution structure, the company double matches member contributions to MyPension up to a maximum member contribution of 6%.
 MyPension is the qualifying scheme used for automatic enrolment and new hires are enrolled into MyPension.